r4yyr4yy/aws-bootcamp-cruddur-2023/journal/week1.md

 ![python_envirnment](assets/python_environ.png)

-*Get to the port and unlock port 4567 and click the link and the append /api/activities/home to the url in the browser*
+*Access the port tab, unlock port 4567 and click the link and the append /api/activities/home to the url in the browser*

 ![port-4567-backend](assets/port-4567-backend.png)